Sea ice knowledge

 After the initital freezing of sea water, sea ice is strongly altered through physical, biological and chemical processes and forms an extremely heterogenous, semi-solid matrix.
 Ocean, atmosphere and continents determine the formation, solidification and stabilisation of sea ice and the subsequent melting, when ice turns back into water.
 One of the most important properties of sea ice is its lesser density compared to sea water, forcing it to float on the ocean surface.
 In doing so, the ice displaces as much of the water volume as it would take on in its liquid state.
 Therefore, melting and freezing of sea ice have next to no effect on sea level.

 But what is sea ice exactly?
 What do we know about the formation of sea ice?
 How does the freezing process take place and how does the desalination of sea ice work?
 What does the crystal structure of sea ice look like and which factors determine its growth?
-Here, we want to provide insight on these and further questions.
+Sea ice is further more an unique inhabitat for many species.